 The Council for Adult and Experiential Learning (CAEL) is responding to these pressing needs by:

 Helping Adults Earn College Credit for What They Already Know

-When people receive college credit for what they know from life and work experience, they earn their degrees and credentials faster, saving money on tuition.
+When people receive college credit for what they have learned from life and work experiences, they earn their degrees and credentials faster, saving money on tuition.
 They also learn the value of their experience, which gives them confidence to complete their degrees.

 To help adult students receive the college credit they deserve, and to help colleges and universities award credit for prior learning, CAEL offers these services:

 If you have significant college-level learning from job training, work experience, military experience, or other experiences, LearningCounts.org is the place to earn college credit for what you already know.
 Why take—and pay for—classes in subjects you have already mastered?

 Faculty and Administrator Professional Development

 To understand how to evaluate and award credit for the prior learning of your students, start by joining a CAEL webinar, attending a 1 ½ day workshop, or becoming certified online in Prior Learning Assessment (PLA).